Let people know your "why", talk about your skills and experience, and make the summary sound like you.

 1. Your why

-The key is to let people know what inspires you about your work but do it in a way that is short and concise.
+For this, let people know what inspires you about your work.
+Do it in a way that is short and concise.

 Strong, healthy businesses can do a lot of good in the world, but an unhealthy business can only focus on survival.
 I help organizations maximize their potential through better healthcare management and increased employee wellbeing.

 In two or three quick sentences, summarize your strengths and how past work has made you better at what you do now.

 My experiences as a business owner, non-profit board member, and youth mentor have given me great insight into the challenges of providing employee benefits— and the challenges associated with having inadequate healthcare access and coverage.
 As a big-picture thinker and strategist, I understand the critical relationship between health and productivity.
 I love creating effective, affordable solutions that enable everyone to perform at their best.

 Your summary section should look, sound, and feel like you.

 Think about the sample LinkedIn snippets above.
 Did you feel like you knew some of these people, or like they might make good connections or coworkers?

 To attract people interested in connecting with you, inject a healthy dose of personality into your summary to make this possible.